axlan/tis100-fpga/README.md

 The T21 node is the in game name for the processor that you're programming for the TIS100 system.

+This project was tested with a <http://zedboard.org/product/microzed>.
+This board uses a Zynq 7Z020 to allow communication between an FPGA and a ARM processor.

 # Prior Work

 My main resource was the links in <https://tis100.complexity.nl/links.html>.
 Ias pretty much all the resources I'd need along with source for a bunch of emulators.

+When I moved to using a block design in the project I used scripts created by marcel42 https://forums.xilinx.com/t5/Vivado-TCL-Community/Using-version-control-with-Vivado-in-project-mode/td-p/863202

 # Progress

-Currently this codebase can generate a Vivado project that can run behavioral simulations of a grid of T21 nodes.
+Currently this codebase can generate a Vivado project that can run simulations of a grid of T21 nodes or run in realtime with a single node acting as a coprocessor to an ARM CPU.
 The nodes are functional and should be exactly faithful in behavior to the game implementation.
 The one missing feature is the that the virtual ports ANY and LAST aren't supported.
 While I think it's possible to implement their behavior, it would require a much more complicated design.

 Here's the schematic for the code: